ogomez92/nvdr/README.md

 > **Disclaimer.** This is a hobby project.
 I built it for personal use to see
 > if the idea would work — nothing more.
 I'm aware of NVDA's native remote
-> access and of the official NVDA Remote controller app currently in
+> access and of the NVDA Remote controller app currently in
 > [TestFlight](https://testflight.apple.com/join/edg8YSeU); this is not a
 > replacement for either.
 What `nvdr` adds is (a) an SSH-bridged transport and
 > (b) what I believe is better keyboard handling than that TestFlight app in
-> some situations. **Contributions are very welcome** — especially anything
+> some situations. **Contributions are welcome** — especially anything
 > around security, but really anything at all.

 ## What's in this repo